 Smelling disorders, including phantom smells and a lack of smell, can be a sign of serious health problems.

-In an episode of “Mad Men” earlier this season, a character with some major health issues — stroke and dementia — mysteriously smelled oranges while eating chocolate ice cream.
+In a 2009 episode of “Mad Men,” a character with some major health issues — stroke and dementia — mysteriously smelled oranges while eating chocolate ice cream.
 Shortly after, the man dies while standing in line at the A&P.

 Was the phantom orange scent a warning sign of his impending doom?

 It’s possible, says Dr. Alan Hirsch of the Smell & Taste Treatment and Research Foundation in Chicago.

 “By all means, a phantom smell could mean something serious,” says the psychiatrist and nationally recognized smell and taste expert.
 “It absolutely needs to be evaluated.
 It could be a tumor – that’s on the top of your list of things to rule out — but it could also be a cyst or some infectious agent housed in the area of the brain where the smell is processed.”

 Brief episodes of phantom smells or phantosmia — smelling something that’s not there — can be triggered by temporal lobe seizures, epilepsy, or head trauma.
 Phantosmia is also associated with Alzheimer’s and occasionally with the onset of a migraine.

 But it’s not typically something sweet that’s conjured up by the brain.

 “It’s usually more unpleasant stuff or odors that are hard to describe,” says Hirsch.
 “People will say it’s chemical-like or talk about a burning smell.”